 Other Income/Expense.
-Other expense was \$3.4 million in Fiscal 2010, a \$2.4 million increase from \$1.0 million in Fiscal 2009.
-The increase in other expense is primarily due to losses reported as a result of fires at two plant locations of approximately \$1.0 million, write-off of deferred loan costs of approximately \$0.9 million due to the termination of the previous credit agreement and an increase in loss on sale of fixed assets of approximately \$0.3 million.
+Other expense was \$ 3.0 million in Fiscal 2011, a \$ 0.4 million increase from \$ 3.4 million in Fiscal 2010.
+The increase in other expense is primarily due to an increase in bank service fees that more than offset the decrease in costs incurred in the prior year from losses reported as a result of fires at two plant locations and the write-off of deferred loan costs due to the termination of the previous credit agreement.